biolab/orange3-educational/doc/widgets/gradientdescent.rst

 This widget shows steps of `gradient descent <https://en.wikipedia.org/wiki/Gradient_descent>`__ for logistic regression step by step.
 Gradient descent is demonstrated on two attributes that are selected by user.

+Gradient descent is performed on logistic regression if class in data set is discrete and linear regression if class is continuous.

 .. figure:: images/gradient-descent-stamped.png